darrenjw/djwhacks/scala/Reminders.md

 Supports TAB completion - useful with "test" and "testOnly"

-Put "eclipse" plugin in: ~/.sbt/0.13/plugins
+Put "ensime" plugin line in: ~/.sbt/0.13/plugins/plugins.sbt: addSbtPlugin("org.ensime" % "sbt-ensime" % "0.5.1")
-Put "gen-ensime" plugin in there, too...

 ## Ensime

-From sbt run "gen-ensime" to create ensime project file.
+From sbt run "ensimeConfig" to create ensime project file.

 Then from emacs in a scala buffer, "M-x ensime" to start up ensime